 I understood people living in this 24/7-city never ever have time for anything.
 She still doubted simply that was enough as a proper excuse and asked if it would also apply for someone living in Hamburg.
 Of course not, I told her.
 Hamburg is a city all right.
 But in London people even do their phone calls on headphones under helmets while they cycle back from work through massive traffic.
 Because no one has one single minute to waste.
 And almost every phone call I involuntarily witnessed during my stay involved sentences like “what time is your flight?” and “why don`t you get a cab?” – London people are always so on the move!

 Everything appears random and careless.
 But in fact every tiny thing here is, or at least can be, a truly big deal.
 Maybe exactly because it pretends it isn`t.
-Everything is meant to happen along the way.
+Everything londonish is meant to happen along the way.
 Just beside the real deal.
 There is a universe of hidden sub eco systems which can only be understood from within.
 There are impossible rooms in wracked studio buildings in crappy side streets where foxes stroll at night, where people who seem to never have appeared on this earth before scream out their souls for nothing but for everything in their lives.
 And for those who coincidently happen to be in the same room at the very same time it makes a difference, strong enough to turn their world around.
 There are a thousand things to get inspired by.

 London is something else.
 This place lives an everyday life that is different every day.
 Everyone here always seems to have a plan.
-Everyone seems to always have a way.
+Everyone seems to always have a path.
 Everyone seems to always do something.
-But the things you find aside the busy path are the true diamonds of this city.
+But the things you find aside the busy paths are the true diamonds of this city.
 And even when you don`t have a plan, when you don`t follow a path and have nothing to do, you can be, whatever you want to be.
 Things happen, in this city.
 Things are possible, in this city.
 Everyone accepts everything.
 Although London is too full of everything already it seems it has a gap for anything and anyone more.
 And it already is an incredible collection of beautiful madness!